Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-3-bitbomb.md

 This lab will give you experience with x86-64 machine code and reverse-engineering, in addition to extensive practice with the debugger.
 Your task is to defuse a BitBomb planted on the class server by reverse-engineering it to discover its defusal codes!

 <!--more-->

-**Checkpoint 1**: Sunday, October 20.
-Phase 1 should be defused by this checkpoint.
-**Checkpoint 2**: Sunday, October 27.
-Phases 2 and 3 should be defused by this checkpoint.
-**Due Date**: Friday, November 1.
-All phases should be defused.

 **Note**: Read through the full writeup before tackling your bitbomb - do not immediately (and blindly) execute it!